ChrstphrHll/npc_gen/students/Efjan Andrathath.md

 year: 1
 guild: Burk
 partyID: 31
+tags:
+- Gnome
+- Druid
+- Protection
+- 1st
+- Burk
 ---
 # Efjan Andrathath
 ---
 ### Description
 - 1st year Gnome Druid in Burk
-- wavy dark red hair that's braided with pink ribbon (long), Pale Gray eyes, and Light skin
+- wavy dark red hair that's braided with pink ribbon (long), Amber eyes, and Light skin
 - Is Invisible and Brutal, and has Flexibility as their ideal

 ### Organizations